-A survey by the American Transportation Research Institute (ATRI) notes that fuel costs are consistently the biggest cost for motor carriers, representing about 30 to 40 percent of a trucker’s costs.
-“Every time you fill the tank it’s at least $1,000,” says Norita Taylor of OOIDA.
-“Depending on the price of fuel, and how much weight you’re pulling, it can really add up.”
+A survey by the American Transportation Research Institute (ATRI) notes that fuel costs are consistently the most significant cost for motor carriers, representing about 30 to 40 percent of a trucker's costs.
+"Every time you fill the tank, it's at least $1,000," says Norita Taylor of OOIDA.
+"Depending on the price of fuel, and how much weight you're pulling, it can add up."

-In addition to buying your truck, you’ll need to consider maintenance and repairs.
+In addition to buying your truck, you'll need to consider maintenance and repairs.
 The ATRI survey found that motor carriers hold on to their trucks for a little over 10 years on average, and vehicles need more repairs as they get older.
-“Maintenance is more costly than on cars,” notes Dave Osiecki of the ATA.
-“Roadside breakdowns can be very costly.”
+"Maintenance is more costly than on cars," notes Dave Osiecki of Scopelitis Transportation Consulting.
+"Roadside breakdowns can be very costly."